-The inside of the unit can be surrounded by a closet with minimum clearances to combustion 0" clearance on the sides, 2" [5.08 cm] clearance from the top, and 1" [2.54 cm] from the front and the plenum.
-Enough clearance should be provided to install gas line and manual shutoff valve while also providing access for installing field wiring.
+The FPG unit may be installed in an enclosure provided the following minimum clearances to combustibles are maintained; 1" clearance on the sides, 2" [5.08 cm] clearance from the top, and 1" [2.54 cm] from the front and the plenum.
+Adequate clearance should be provided to install gas line and manual shutoff valve while also providing access for installing field wiring.
 Do not install directly on any combustible material (such as carpet, tile, etc.) other than wood flooring.